GavinVasandani/CoT_KD_for_VLMs/README.md

 ### 2. `cot_inference_pipeline_hypo3d.sh`

 Generic and modular pipeline for **Hypo3D**, parameterized by teacher/student model and dataset.
+Use this to run CoT distillation on a teacher-student VLM pair that will be fine-tuned for Hypo3D task.

 #### Usage: